 Anatomy of an Effective Product Page Design

 The goal of any new e-commerce website appears to be to challenge (and be better than) Amazon.com.
-The well informed among us would say this is an impossible task and anyone suggesting different is overly ambitious or crazy.
+The well-informed among us would say this is an impossible task and anyone suggesting differently is overly ambitious or crazy.
 Yet with all this ambition, the websites of many online businesses simply don’t make the effort to create a site that could even challenge the Internet behemoth that is Amazon — let alone topple it.

 So What’s the Problem?

 The main problem lies in the product page of many e-commerce websites.
 Product pages are inherently complex and can contain so many different elements that such a page can easily become a juggling act to design.